BeamIO-Inc/algorithm_toolkit/README.md

 ## Building the [atk-base](docker/atk-base/Dockerfile) Docker image

-* If you have [Docker](https://docs.docker.com/get-docker/) installed, you can build the base Docker image for the ATK
+If you have [Docker](https://docs.docker.com/get-docker/) installed, you can build the base Docker image for the ATK:

 ``` shell
 git clone https://github.com/BeamIO-Inc/algorithm_toolkit.git